thaihangchung7/thaihangchung7.github.io/_notes/webdev.md

 - Word searchable (and equation searchable to an extent)
 - git controlled
-- Accessible
+- Easily accessible
-- LaTeX support with an html snippet
+- Live LaTeX support with an html snippet

 ## Motivations and Tools